 - A high level of academic achievement

-- Good German proficiency
+- Good German proficiency (at least two years of college-level German)

 The program helps to improve the teaching of the American language and American studies at all types of German schools.
 American teaching assistants usually cooperate closely with a German teacher of English and take over certain responsibilities in the classroom, especially with regard to projects on the U.S. The duration of the award is usually one school year, beginning in early September and ending in late June.